froukje/datamapu/content/posts/2023/20231113_linear_regression.md

 ## Summary

 Linear Regression is a simple, yet powerful tool in supervised Machine Learning.
 Its power is mainly its simplicity and interpretability.
 These two reasons make it popular in academic and business use cases.
-However, it is important to know the limitations.
+However, it is important to know its limitations.
 In real life most relationships are not linear and applying a Linear Regression to such data, may lead to misleading and wrong results.